 You also need to think about the long-term expenses associated with raising children.
 The two biggest include buying their first car and paying for college.
 Having a written plan that covers all these expenses can help you see in black and white how costs will be divided so you can plan your budgets accordingly.

-- Smart Coparent - This app allows coparents to automate support payments, send payment requests, share receipts, manage your budget and cash flow and share documents when necessary.
+Smart Coparent allows co-parents to automate support payments, send payment requests, share receipts, manage your budget and cash flow, and share documents when it is necessary.

-- Coparently - Coparently allows you to log and manage shared expenses and create a percentage-based budget to determine how much each parent needs to pay.
-You can easily what both parents owe towards coparenting costs on the go and make adjustments to your budget as needed.
+Co-parently allows you to log and manage shared expenses and create a percentage-based budget to determine how much each parent needs to pay.
+You can easily what both parents owe towards co-parenting costs on the go and make adjustments to your budget as needed.

-- Our Family Wizard - Our Family Wizard is a calendar and scheduling app that makes it easy for coparents to keep track of dentist appointments, soccer games and school activities.
-You can also use the app to track expenses, payments and reimbursements, as well as coparenting time.
+Our Family Wizard is a calendar and scheduling app that makes it easy for co-parents to keep track of dentist appointments, soccer games, and school activities.
+You can also use the app to track expenses, payments, and reimbursements, as well as co-parenting time.

 Saving Money as Coparents

 Having a clear co-parenting budget plan can make it easier to get along, and to find savings in the process.